Industrial Waste Rates and Fees

 Enforcement Fees

-Enforcement fees are cost-recovery fees assessed for response to violations of the MCES Waste Discharge Rules and Industrial Discharge Permit conditions.
-In addition to the fees listed below, MCES may also assess and invoice specific cost-recovery fees for sewer cleaning, extensive monitoring, odor control, etc.
+Enforcement fees are cost-recovery fees assessed for response to violations of the Waste Discharge Rules and Industrial Discharge Permit conditions.
+In addition to the fees listed below, specific cost-recovery fees for sewer cleaning, extensive monitoring, odor control, etc. may also be assessed and invoiced.

 Notice of Violation (NOV)

-An NOV is a written notification stating that MCES considers a user of the Metropolitan Disposal System to be in noncompliance with the MCES Waste Discharge Rules or conditions in the Industrial Discharge Permit.
+An NOV is a written notification stating that Met Council considers a user of the Metropolitan Disposal System to be in noncompliance with the Waste Discharge Rules or conditions in the Industrial Discharge Permit.

 Discharge NOV Fee